rjsicko/pyvariant/README.md

 Once the data is installed, the `EnsemblRelease` object provides methods for getting information about different features, getting the DNA/RNA/protein sequence at a position, and converting between positions, etc. Here are some examples:

-Convert from a protein position to a cDNA position:
+Convert from a protein position to equivalent cDNA positions:

 ```python
 >>> ensembl100.protein_to_cdna("TERT", 525)